IDMNYU/IDM_Faculty_FAQ/software.md

 # Hardware

 We have a number of high-end 3D workstations int he XR lab.
 These computers are primarily for use by students in VR/AR/3D and Motion Capture classes.
 During the pandemic, we are offering remote access to these machines through a browser based interface.
-If your class requires this, please contact Scott and Elton.
+If your class requires this, please contact Gabriella and Elton.